Running a blog is a lot of work.

 - What’s the person’s writing style and personality like?

 - Does that style fit with your business and brand?

 - How long have they been writing online content?

 - Can they help you achieve your goals?

-Note that I didn’t mention, “How much do they cost?”
-We’ll get to that in a bit.
+(Note that I didn’t mention, “How much do they cost?”
+We’ll get to that in a bit.)